|Dates / Deadlines:|

 - As a part of the review process, students’ conduct records and account status are also reviewed.
 Students and their parents should note that the review process takes all elements of the student’s academic record into consideration and that even if a student has the expected GPA and language pre-requisites, he or she may not be admitted.

 Students who have questions about the review process or their particular candidacy for a program should come into the Center for Global Study and Engagement for advising.

 Center staff will not discuss students’ applications with parents, friends or any other party without the student’s consent and presence in the conversation.

 Participants will participate in a four-week, intensive course based at the CEDEI focusing on Spanish language immersion as well as Ecuadorian and Andean history and culture.
 During this program students will live with homestay families and will have the opportunity to participate in several carefully planned excursions in the region that will supplement their academics in Cuenca and will expose students to the country's rich ecological and cultural diversity during their residence.

-  After transferring to Mendoza in February, students will directly enroll in courses at the UNCuyo.
+After transferring to Mendoza in late February/early March, students will directly enroll in courses at the UNCuyo as well as participate in a Dickinson catalogued course.
 General academic information is available at http://www.uncu.edu.ar/estudios.
 More detailed information and syllabi are available at each school's individual site.
 Here is a partial list of links:

 http://ffyl.uncu.edu.ar (Philosophy and Letters)